-Citronella can keep flies away – especially on occasions such as when you’re dining outdoors.
+Citronella can keep flies away along with banishing wasps – especially on occasions such as when you’re dining outdoors.
 They are also said to be deterred by mint, and eucalyptus oil.

 Other scents that you’ll like, but they are said not to, include basil, cloves, lavender and cinnamon.